KiddoZhu/graphvite-site/_pages/index.md

     excerpt: >
       A large collection of models and benchmarks are provided to facilitate fast reproducibility.
 Choose your favourite model and plug it into your research or development.
-Everything is there and no further effort is needed.
+Everything is here and no further effort is needed.
     image_path: "/assets/images/benchmark.png"
-    url: "benchmarks"
+    url: "/docs/benchmark"
     btn_class: "btn--primary"
     btn_label: "Learn more"
 interface: